Monday, 26 June 2023

 focus on the screen keyboard

-like a philosophers stone-
+like a philosopher stone-

 hieroglyph.